Creations’ Results

 • They’ll give up on the endeavor entirely and learn to live without something.

-Diminishing return isn’t necessarily bad.
+A diminishing return isn’t necessarily bad.
 It’s usually a sign that our purpose isn’t working and inspires us to lose confidence in it.
-However, that requires having a temporary agnosis, so most people tend to shift to addiction instead.
+However, that requires having a temporary non-knowing (“agnosis”), so most people tend to shift to addiction instead.

 Re-Trending